 Copper Cookware Vs. Clad Stainless Cookware

-However, there are a few general statements we can make with certainty:
+There are a few general statements we can make with certainty:

 Is Copper Cookware Safe?